Jordan Stachini

 Contents

-When it comes to LinkedIn, there’s a difference between building a personal brand and building a profile.
+When it comes to LinkedIn, there’s a difference between creating a personal brand and building a profile.
 Despite what the internet would tell you, not everyone needs a personal brand.
 Ask yourself: are you the product?
 If your professional identity is tied with what you offer, then by all means, take the personal branding route - but understand a personal brand is not just about having a presence on LinkedIn.
-That said, if your LinkedIn journey is tied to business development, a solid LinkedIn profile, managed properly with time invested, will generate you enquiries and ultimately customers.
-A profile is going to help you in positioning yourself as the go-to person in your industry.
-Not quite sure how you get there?
+That said, if your LinkedIn journey is tied to business marketing development, a solid LinkedIn profile, managed properly with time invested, will generate you enquiries and ultimately customers.
+A profile is going to help you position yourself as the go-to person in your industry.
+Are you new to LinkedIn and you're not quite sure how you get there?
 That’s what we’re here for.

 Ok, before we start, you need to understand the distinction between developing a personal brand and raising a profile is crucial.
 Contrary to popular belief, not everyone needs a personal brand.
 This path is more suitable for those who are essentially the product, individuals whose identity is tied to what they offer professionally.
 Personal branding is basically a fluffy phrase for something very simple - profile building, online and in person.
 You can probably guess what gave rise to these ‘LinkedInfluencers’.
 Social media influencers, of course.